hms-dbmi/pic-sure-all-in-one/tests/banner-local-integration/README.md

 Ticket 15 remains the migration proof owner.
 The harness builds its historical inputs from exact local Git objects and runs its authoritative `test.sh all`.
-Tickets 17 and 18 remain the binary/schema and feed-rollback proof owners, and their authoritative `test.sh all` entrypoints run against the exact current inputs.
+Tickets 17 and 18 remain the binary/schema and feed-rollback proof owners.
+Ticket 18 composes Ticket 17's authoritative `test.sh all` once.
+The AIO proof independently validates both observed matrices and Ticket 17's runtime result before recording either owner PASS.
 Ticket 19's cache-restart integration and rollout-contract Java tests run against the exported backend source.
 Ticket 20's AIO and release-control owner suites run normally and with Python optimization.
 No owner PASS is inferred from a checked-in result or checksum.

 `contract.json` is the deployment-neutral JSON Schema consumed unchanged by AIO, BDC, and AIM-AHEAD. `expected-result.json` is the stable AIO expectation